amSangi/Interpreter/README.md

 ## About ##
 A simple interpreter written in C++.
 The interpreter includes a hand-written lexical analyzer, LL(1) parser, and typechecker.
-Currently working on the interpreter.
+Currently working on interpreter tests.